Hermann Kövess von Kövessháza: World War I

 At the beginning of World War I, Kövess commanded the XII.
 (Transylvania) Corps, and fought in the tenacious defense against the superior Russian forces in east and central Galicia, and later in Russian Poland.
 During the spring offensive of 1915, he captured by storm the fortress of Ivangorod.
 In the autumn, under the command of August von Mackensen, he led the III.
 Army during the Serbian Campaign, with which he captured Belgrade and penetrated deep into Serbia.
 In January 1916, in independent command, he overthrew Montenegro in the Montenegrin Campaign, and also occupied Albania.

 In the early summer of 1916, Kövess' army cooperated in the operation against Arsiero-Asiago.
 But after the breakthrough of Aleksei Brusilov, he was transported in all haste to the Galician theatre of war.
 Kövess soon after took over the command of the VII.
 Army, and defended the ridges of the Wooded Carpathians against Russian attack.

 In the summer of 1917, Kövess sallied from the mountains with his troops, made himself master of Czernowitz and Radautz, and drove the Russians almost entirely from the Bukovina.
 He was promoted to the rank of Field Marshal on 5 November 1917.
 From the middle of January to the beginning of April 1918, he commanded the army front consisting of the I. and VII.
 Armies, extending from the Dniester to the south-eastern corner of Transylvania.

 Entrusted after the withdrawal of Bulgaria with the thankless task of the command of the troops in the Balkans, Kövess could do nothing more than arrange for the evacuation of the occupied territories according to plan, and for the defence of the Danube-Sava line.
 When Emperor Charles laid down the supreme command, he nominated Kövess as his successor.
 But the dispersal of the forces closed Kövess's military career.

+From November 1918 to 20 December 1918, Kövess was Supreme Commander of the Imperial and Royal Armed Forces until the dissolution of the Austro-Hungarian Army Higher Command.

 Kövess was one of the most popular army leaders of the old monarchy.
 After its downfall, he lived in retirement, cultivating his historical and artistic tastes.
+He died in Vienna in 1924.